hieudoanm/hieudoanm/docs/README.md

 ## 🎨 Atomic - Front-end Code

-1. [`atomic/charts`][atomic-components-charts]: is a curated set of responsive, customizable charts tailored specifically for SaaS products and marketing websites.
-2. [`atomic/ui`][atomic-components-ui]: is a free set of Tailwind CSS components built following atomic design principles for consistent UI development.
+1. [`atomic/emojis`][atomic-assets-emojis]: is an easy-to-access, curated collection of diverse emojis to enhance user experience and add personality to your interfaces.
+2. [`atomic/icons`][atomic-assets-icons]: is a free collection of carefully crafted SVG icons, designed to enhance modern user interfaces with scalable visuals.
 3. [`atomic/react-contexts`][atomic-react-contexts]: are essential React context providers focused on simplicity, reusability, and scalability for better state management.
 4. [`atomic/react-hooks`][atomic-react-hooks]: is a collection of reusable React hooks built for simplicity, efficiency, and ease of integration.
-5. [`atomic/emojis`][atomic-visual-emojis]: is an easy-to-access, curated collection of diverse emojis to enhance user experience and add personality to your interfaces.
-6. [`atomic/icons`][atomic-visual-icons]: is a free collection of carefully crafted SVG icons, designed to enhance modern user interfaces with scalable visuals.
+5. [`atomic/charts`][atomic-ui-charts]: is a curated set of responsive, customizable charts tailored specifically for SaaS products and marketing websites.
+6. [`atomic/ui`][atomic-ui-kit]: is a free set of Tailwind CSS components built following atomic design principles for consistent UI development.
-7. [`atomic/templates`][atomic-templates]: are responsive, professionally designed web and app templates created for SaaS platforms and marketing landing pages.
+7. [`atomic/blocks`][atomic-ui-blocks]: are responsive, professionally designed web and app templates created for SaaS platforms and marketing landing pages.
+8. [`atomic/templates`][atomic-ui-templates]: are responsive, professionally designed web and app templates created for SaaS platforms and marketing landing pages.
-8. [`atomic/utils`][atomic-utils]: is a free set of reusable utility functions designed to simplify common tasks and improve code efficiency and maintainability.
+9. [`atomic/utils`][atomic-utils]: is a free set of reusable utility functions designed to simplify common tasks and improve code efficiency and maintainability.

 ## 📱 Apps